![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 depicted future world, and Bernard Shaw, who examined in his plays

 social and philosophical problems.
-In the 1920s Čapek's translation of
+The translations he made in the

-French symbolist poets influence deeply Czech poetry.
+French symbolist poets inspited many Czech writers.
 A reader of

 mystery novels, he visited Baker Street and Dartmoor on his 1924 trip